Nick Cotton: Development and storylines

 In October 2014, Nick re-appears in Albert Square, seven months after his faked death.
-Executive Producer Dominic Treadwell Collins promised to deliver the Ultimate Nasty Nick storyline and it would be the Nick story to end all Nick stories.
-Charlie and his fiancé Ronnie Mitchell are horrified to find Nick in Dot's house.
+Executive producer Dominic Treadwell-Collins promised to deliver the "Ultimate Nasty Nick" storyline and it would be the Nick story to end all Nick stories.
+Charlie and his fiancé Ronnie Mitchell (Samantha Womack) are horrified to find Nick in Dot's house.
 Nick blackmails them for £10,000 by the end of the day, or he will reveal to Dot that he is alive.
 Charlie asks Phil for a loan, he agrees but unbeknown to Charlie, he gives him a bag full of paper and when Charlie gives it to Nick he finds out there is no money.
 On Halloween night, Charlie reveals to Dot that Nick is alive, he goes to find him but while he is gone, Dot finds him in her house.
-Nick reveals that he was involved in a robbery at a jeweller's and Charlie convinced him to fake his death.
+Nick reveals that he was involved in a robbery at a jewellery shop and Charlie convinced him to fake his death.
 Dot agrees to hide Nick until they can raise enough money for him to leave.
 During this time, Dot is once again manipulated by Nick and starts to become happy that he is there, believing she can finally have a mother-son relationship with him.
-Fed up being stuck in Dot's house, Nick decides to go outside but is spotted by Ian Beale, who tells Phil and Sharon that Nick is alive.
+Fed up being stuck in Dot's house, Nick decides to go outside but is spotted by Ian Beale (Adam Woodyatt), who tells Phil and Sharon that Nick is alive.
 Phil goes round to Dot's house to attack Nick but is stopped by Ronnie.
 Ronnie tries to bribe Nick to leave by stealing £100,000 of Phil's money but he returns for Charlie and Ronnie's wedding.
 Having overheard Ronnie and Phil talking about killing him to get rid of him once and for all, Nick decides to cut the brakes on Ronnie's car.
-After she goes into labour at the wedding reception, Ronnie, Charlie and her sister, Roxy are involved in a car accident which later kills Emma Summerhayes, while Ronnie is left in a coma.
+After she goes into labour at the wedding reception, Ronnie, Charlie and her sister Roxy Mitchell (Rita Simons) are involved in a car accident which later kills Emma Summerhayes (Anna Acton), while Ronnie is left in a coma.
 Yvonne discovers that Nick cut the brakes of the car but he convinces her to frame Phil by planting the oily rag in his coat pocket.
 Yvonne tells Charlie what Nick has done but he does not believe her until he catches Nick with some of the money Ronnie used to bribe him.
 Then Nick implicates Yvonne in Ronnie's accident so Charlie tells them both to leave.
 Dot hides Nick in the derelict house next door and obtains heroin for Nick.
-Dot's lodger Fatboy finds out and urges her to stop so when she sees Nick she urges him to confess to the police about framing Phil for Ronnie's sake but he says he does not care about Ronnie, telling her he hopes she rots.
-Later, Dot finds Nick unconscious but he regains consciousness briefly.
-During his final moments, Nick reveals to Dot that he was responsible for Reg Cox's death in 1985.
-Nick dies in Dot's arms, in the same location that Reg was discovered thirty years prior.
+Dot's lodger Fatboy (Ricky Norwood) finds out and urges her to stop so when she sees Nick she urges him to confess to the police about framing Phil for Ronnie's sake but he says he does not care about Ronnie, telling her he hopes she rots.
+Later, Dot finds Nick unconscious but he regains consciousness briefly and reveals to Dot that he was responsible for Reg Cox's death in 1985.
+Dot decides not to call an ambulance and instead lets fate decide if Nick should survive.
+Dot accepts that she is to blame for Nick becoming a monster as she saw what he was turning into but turned a blind eye to it in the vain hope he'd change.
+In his final moments, Nick sincerely apologises for everything he put Dot through and asks for forgiveness.
+Dot refuses and tells him to ask Jesus instead, seconds before Nick dies in her arms, in the same location that Reg was discovered thirty years prior.
 Dot confesses to letting Nick die to Charlie who plans to get rid of Nick's body with Les Coker's help to save Dot from going to prison.